elycheikhsmail/deno-oak-mysql-sqlbuilder-todo/README.md

 in frontend i use a static site made with vuejs and js, code of frontend come from foalts tuto with little modification <br>
 I use deno deploy service to deploy this web app for free <br>
 I use freedb.tech as free mysql server provider <br>
-then I can deploy real web site for free, if we don't need custom domaine name or filestore sys .
+then I can deploy real web site for free, in theory but it faild now du to type check made by demloyctl on the cloud if we don't need custom domaine name or filestore sys .